aspose-font/Aspose.Font-Documentation/java/developer-guide/font-classes-for-supported-font-formats/_index.md

 Class [*Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font) is a single base class and any class, which supports some font format inherited from [*Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font).
 There is common information for fonts of all formats gathered in this class.
 This information includes such data as font style, font name, postscript font name, font family, font metrics, the number of glyphs of the font, encoding, etc.

 Class [*Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font) is an abstract class so the instance of the object of `com.aspose.font.Font` type, cannot be created directly.
-The reference on the just created object is returned by the static methods of this class that are responsible for the font loading that, family of overloaded methods [*Open()*](https://apireference.aspose.com/font/java/com.aspose.font/Font#open-com.aspose.font.FontDefinition-).
+The reference on the just created object is returned by the static methods of this class that are responsible for the font loading that, family of overloaded methods [*open()*](https://apireference.aspose.com/font/java/com.aspose.font/Font#open-com.aspose.font.FontDefinition-).

-As for the specific for one or another font format information, for providing such information are responsible objects inherited from base Aspose.Font.
+As for the specific for one or another font format information, for providing such information are responsible objects inherited from base `com.aspose.font.Font`.
 The only data, specific for font format, which base [*Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font)  class includes, is the value from [*FontType*](https://apireference.aspose.com/font/java/com.aspose.font/FontType) enumeration.

-The next classes are inherited from [*com.aspose.font*](https://apireference.aspose.com/font/java/com.aspose.font/package-summary) and used to work with specific font format: [*TtfFont*](https://apireference.aspose.com/font/java/com.aspose.font/TtfFont), [*Type1Font*](https://apireference.aspose.com/font/java/com.aspose.font/Type1Font), [*CffFont*](https://apireference.aspose.com/font/java/com.aspose.font/CffFont).
+The next classes are inherited from [*com.aspose.font.Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font) and used to work with specific font format: [*TtfFont*](https://apireference.aspose.com/font/java/com.aspose.font/TtfFont), [*Type1Font*](https://apireference.aspose.com/font/java/com.aspose.font/Type1Font), [*CffFont*](https://apireference.aspose.com/font/java/com.aspose.font/CffFont).

-### Interrelations between font format, FontType value and com.aspose.font object type ###
+### Interrelations between font format, FontType value and com.aspose.font.Font object type ###

 The table below shows the accordance between the formats, supported by com.aspose.font, the corresponding to these formats values from [*FontType*](https://apireference.aspose.com/font/java/com.aspose.font/FontType) enumeration, and classes used for manipulating each of these formats.